Audiology Center - Fanny Allen Campus

 SPEAK OUT!® Program

-People who complete the SPEAK OUT!® program for Parkinson's disease are offered a weekly (free-of-charge) maintenance support group called the LOUD Crowd® at the Fanny Allen campus in Colchester, Vermont (part of University of Vermont Medical Center) run by Speech-Language Pathologists.
+People who complete the SPEAK OUT!® program for Parkinson's disease are offered a weekly (free-of-charge) maintenance support group called the LOUD Crowd® run by University of Vermont Medical Center Speech-Language Pathologists.

 - Contact: (802) 847-3970 for further information